Blecz/hiscoreapi/README.md

 }
 ```

-- **gameId**: UUID of your game;
+- **gameId**: The UUID of your game;
-- **gameKey**: Secret key of your game.
-Ensures that only you can register scores for your game;
+- **gameKey**: The secret key of your game, ensuring that only you can register scores for your game;
-- **scoreInfo**: List of key-value pairs to store the score information.
+- **scoreInfo**: A list of key-value pairs to store score information.
-Usually, 2 pairs may be sufficient: one for player identification (`player` in the example) and another for score information.
-In the example, we have 3 fields of score information, being `points` the default sorting field.
+Typically, two pairs are sufficient: one for player identification (e.g., player in the example) and another for score details.
+In the example, we use three fields for score information, with points as the default sorting field.
-You can use how many fields you want, since they be stored as strings, and the sorting fields can be converted to decimal numbers.
-So, to store time, by example, convert to the minor unit. **Don't** save something like `7:20.872`.
+You can use as many fields as you need, as long as they are stored as strings.
+The sorting fields must be convertible to decimal numbers.
+For example, to store time, convert it to the smallest unit.
+Do not save something like `7:20.872`.

 Return: